 Three subspecies have been described: the nominate form breeding in Northwest Europe from southern Scandinavia and the Baltic to Britain, Ireland and France; psammodroma breeding in northeastern Canada, Greenland, Iceland and the Faroes; and tundrae breeding from northern Scandinavia and Finland east across northern Russia to the Bering Strait.
 These subspecies are weakly defined, and many authors consider psammodroma to be invalid.
 The nominate form and psammodroma winter mainly on the Atlantic coast of Western Europe and Northwest Africa south to Mauritania, Senegal and Gambia, although birds assigned to psammodroma have been recorded as far south as South Africa.
 (Harrison et al., 1997).
 The high arctic form tundrae appears to winter mainly in Eastern and Southern Africa and Southwest Asia east to Pakistan, although many probably reach the East Mediterranean and some apparently reach West Africa.
 (Very few birds winter in Asia east of Pakistan).
 Populations of the nominate form and psammodroma show the phenomenon of 'leap-frog' migration, with the northernmost breeding populations (in northeastern Canada and Greenland) wintering furthest south (mainly in West Africa), and the southernmost breeding populations (in Ireland, Britain and Brittany) being almost sedentary.
 Icelandic breeders winter mainly in France, Iberia, Morocco and West Africa.
 Birds breeding in southern Scandinavia and the Baltic winter along the Atlantic coast from Britain and Ireland to West Africa.
-Three 'populations' are recognised, corresponding to the main wintering distributions of this species.
+Three 'populations' are recognised, corresponding to the main wintering distributions of the three subspecies, but it is clear that there is a considerable amount of mixing between all of the sub-populations of this species.

-- Europe & North Africa (wintering - mainly hiaticula): 47,500 (WPE2).

-- West Africa (wintering - mainly psammodroma): 195,000 (WPE2).

-- Southwest Asia, Eastern and Southern Africa (wintering - mainly tundrae): 200,000 (WPE2).
+- Europe & North Africa (wintering mainly hiaticula): 47,500 (WPE2). - Trends: Increasing (WPE2). - West Africa (wintering mainly psammodroma): 195,000 (WPE2).
+Trends: Unknown. - Southwest Asia, Eastern and Southern Africa (wintering mainly tundrae): 200,000 (WPE2).
+Trends: Unknown.